rosette-api/java/php/examples/README.md

 These examples are scripts that can be run independently to demonstrate the Rosette API functionality.

 You can now run your desired _endpoint_.php file to see it in action.
-For example, run `php examples/categories.py` if you want to see the categories functionality demonstrated.
+For example, run `php examples/categories.php` if you want to see the categories functionality demonstrated.

-All files require you to input your Rosette API User Key after --key to run.
+All files require you to input your Rosette API User Key after `--key` to run.
 For example: `php ping.php --key 1234567890`
 All also allow you to input your own service URL if applicable.
 For example: `php ping.php --key 1234567890 --url http://www.myurl.com`